Cohomology of the Universal Abelian Surface with Applications to Arithmetic Statistics: Introduction

 up to semi-simplification, where $\Q_\ell = \Q_\ell(0)$ is the trivial Galois representation, $\Q_\ell(1)$ is the $\ell$-adic cyclotomic character, and $\Q_\ell(-1)$ is its dual.
 For all $n \in \N$, $\Q_\ell(n)$ is the $n$th tensor power of $\Q_\ell(1)$ and $\Q_\ell(-n)$ is the $n$th tensor power of $\Q_\ell(-1)$.
 For all $n \in \Z$, $\Q_\ell(n) \cong \Q_\ell$ as a $\Q_\ell$-vector space.
 Denote $\Q_\ell(n)^{\oplus m}$ by $m \Q_\ell(n)$. \end{thm}

-Applying similar techniques gives the cohomology of the $n$th fiber product of $\mathcal X_2$ in low degrees. \begin{thm} For all $n \geq 1$, the cohomology of the universal $n$th fiber product of abelian surfaces is
+Applying similar techniques gives the cohomology of the $n$th fiber product of $\mathcal X_2$ in low degrees.
+The following theorem applies these techniques to explicitly compute $H^k(\mathcal X_2^n; \Q_\ell)$ for $0 \leq k \leq 5$ for all $n \geq 1$.
+Here and in the rest of the paper, we use the convention that $\binom nm = 0$ if $n < m$. \begin{thm} For all $n \geq 1$, the cohomology of the universal $n$th fiber product of abelian surfaces is

 up to semi-simplification. \end{thm}